-There is also a set of best practices for managing public art projects that have emerged through years of experience in the public art field.
+Over the last 60 years, as the modern practice of public art has blossomed, matured, and blossomed next, a series of best practices for managing public art projects have emerged and have been documented by the public art field.
 By adapting these best practices into operational guidelines for City agencies and its Public Art Commission, Dunwoody can be assured that it is taking the strongest steps that it can to ensure that its public art resources are being used appropriately.